synavate/synavate-public/docs/index.md

 ## 🧬 What is Synapse?

+## LAST UPDATE: 13/01/24
+**In short - An R&D and sufficiently difficult project pre POC**

-Synapse is an experimental, groundbreaking tool designed to unravel and illuminate the complex tapestry of connections that exist across a myriad of subjects.
+Synapse is an experimental tool designed to unravel and illuminate the complex tapestry of connections that exist across a myriad of subjects.
 It's a platform where data isn't just stored – it's contextualized, connected, and made meaningful.
 Synapse merges diverse data sources into an intricate graph-based model, shining a light on the hidden links in projects, professional fields, academic subjects, and more.
 It's where data transforms into insights.

 ## 🌟 Why Synapse?